nathandoef/CS50x/README.md

 #CS50x README

 This repository is a collection of source code that I wrote for the assignments in Harvard University's CS50x course.
-The course is hosted by the [Harvard Extension School][19] and is available on the [edx.org][20] Massive Open Online Course (MOOC) platform.
+The course is hosted by the [Harvard Extension School][19].

 Below is a brief description of the purpose of each week’s assignment, as well as the language(s) the assignment used:
 <p><br/></P>